mhmahmoodalam/dsa_java/Documentation/01_Searching&Sorting/07_MergeSort.md

 # Merge Sort Algorithm

-So far the Bubble sort , Insertion Sort and Selection sort were sorting in n*n time complexity
+So far the Bubble sort , Insertion Sort and Selection sort were sorting in $n^2$ time complexity

 Merge sort takes nlogn time.